IBM-Cloud/ansible-collection-ibm/docs/ibm_resource_instance.rst

     The resource group id

+  service_endpoints (False, str, None)
+    Types of the service endpoints.
+Possible values are 'public', 'private', 'public-and-private'.

-  resource_name (False, str, None)
+  resource_crn (False, str, None)
-    The name of the resource
+    The crn of the resource

-  resource_group_name (False, str, None)
-    The resource group name in which resource is provisioned

   service (False, str, None)
     (Required for new resource) The name of the service offering like cloud-object-storage, kms etc

+  plan (False, str, None)
+    (Required for new resource) The plan type of the service

+  crn (False, str, None)
+    CRN of resource instance

   id (False, str, None)